 Rabo de Peixe and Porto Formoso

 Of course, the first location mentioned in this article has to be the village of Rabo de Peixe, in the municipality of Ribeira Grande, on the north coast of the island of São Miguel.
-A humble village of 8,800 inhabitants and fishermen’s cottages where, in 2001, the tide washed up half a ton of cocaine, an event that sociologically altered the quiet town, one of those with the highest poverty rates in Portugal that year, and from which the plot develops.
+A humble village of 8,800 inhabitants with small fishermen’s cottages where, in 2001, the tide washed ashore half a ton of cocaine—an event that sociologically upended the quiet town, one of the areas with the highest poverty rates in Portugal that year, and around which the plot unfolds.

 A colorful street in Rabo de Peixe.
 (Photo by Randomtrip.
 All rights reserved)

-In the fictional series Rabo de Peixe, it is precisely in this village that the four protagonists, Eduardo, Silvia, Rafael, and Carlinhos, live; where the “América” video store (although the letter A on the neon sign is always off) where Silvia works is located; where Sandro G’s concert with his hit “Eu não vou chorar” took place, a concert at which Silvia suffers an overdose; and practically the central location for the entire series.
+In the fictional series Rabo de Peixe, it is precisely in this town where the four main characters—Eduardo, Silvia, Rafael, and Carlinhos— live; where the “América” video store is located (though the neon letter A is always off), where Silvia works; where Sandro G’s concert took place with his hit “Eu não vou chorar,” a concert during which Silvia suffers an overdose; and which serves as practically the central location for the entire series.

 America (without the “A”), the video store where Silvia works in the first season, in Rabo de Peixe.
-Here is a photo from our last trip to Rabo de Peixe in 2025, in front of the store.
+Here, a photo from our last trip to Rabo de Peixe, in 2025, taken in front of it .
 (Photo by Randomtrip.
 All rights reserved)

-However, as far as the filming location is concerned, at Randomtrip we believe that most of the scenes in the series that correspond to the town of Rabo de Peixe were actually filmed in Porto Formoso, another town in the same municipality, 18 km from Rabo de Peixe.
+However, regarding the filming location, at Randomtrip we believe that most of the scenes in the series set in Rabo de Peixe were actually filmed in Porto Formoso, another town in the same municipality, 18 km from Rabo de Peixe.

 A street in Porto Formoso, São Miguel, with the church in the background.
-Most of the scenes in the series that refer to Rabo de Peixe were actually filmed here, in Porto Formoso .
-(Photo by Randomtrip.
+Much of the series’ footage set in Rabo de Peixe was actually filmed here, in Porto Formoso (Photo by Randomtrip.
 All rights reserved)

-São Pedro Gonçalves Sports Center (Rabo de Peixe)
+São Pedro Gonçalves Sports Pavilion (Rabo de Peixe)

-In almost all the episodes in which cocaine is bought and sold in Rabo de Peixe, there is a central location where the action takes place: next to a soccer field.
-This is the São Pedro Gonçalves Sports Center, near the sea and with colorful buildings behind it.
-This is where Arruda and Zé often park their car to keep an eye on everything that is going on.
+In almost every episode depicting cocaine deals in Rabo de Peixe, there is a central location where the action takes place: next to a soccer field.
+It is the São Pedro Gonçalves Sports Complex, near the sea and with colorful buildings behind it.
+This is where Arruda and Zé so often park their car to keep an eye on all the activity.

 Rabo de Peixe soccer field.
 (Photo by Randomtrip.
 All rights reserved)

-It was in Rabo de Peixe, more specifically at the Botequim Açoriano restaurant, where we tasted the best tuna steak of our two-month trip around the nine islands of the Azores.
-As a curious fact, we’ll tell you that the restaurant overlooks another of the series’ filming locations: the Rabo de Peixe cemetery, where Eduardo’s mother, Fátima (Daniela Ruah), is buried and where Eduardo’s father, Jeremiah (Adriano Carvalho), will later be buried.
+It was in Rabo de Peixe, more specifically at the Botequim Açoriano restaurant, where we enjoyed the best dinners of our two-month trip through the nine islands of the Azores.
+As a fun fact, we’ll tell you that the restaurant had views (before its recent renovation) of another of the series’ filming locations: the Rabo de Peixe cemetery , where Eduardo’s mother, Fátima (Daniela Ruah), is buried and, later, where Eduardo’s father, Jeremiah (Adriano Carvalho), will be buried.

-The cemetery in Rabo de Peixe, where Eduardo’s parents are buried and where he is captured by the police in the first season.
-In the photo, the cemetery from the window of the Botequim Açoriano restaurant.
+The Rabo de Peixe cemetery, where Eduardo’s parents are buried and where he is captured by the police in the first season.
+In the photo, the cemetery was visible from the window of the Botequim Açoriano restaurant (one of our favorites on the island), before its recent renovation.
 (Photo by Randomtrip.
 All rights reserved)

-Hopefully the series will attract respectful tourism to the Azores Islands (more specifically to the island of São Miguel), an archipelago of sublime beauty and wonderful people, and not follow the path of narcotourism that we unfortunately experienced on our trip to Colombia (more specifically to the city of Medellin).
-The Colombian country has suffered and suffers from the stigma of drug addiction and drug trafficking revived by the successful Netflix series Narcos, to the detriment of the country’s heterogeneity, beauty and charming people.
-In our opinion, in this type of tourism, morbidity takes precedence over historical memory and, since we promote responsible tourism, our advice is not to contribute and not to be complicit in this type of tourism (which in turn is also irresponsible tourism) if given the chance.
+Let’s hope the series attracts respectful tourism to the Azores (more specifically to the island of São Miguel), an archipelago of sublime beauty and wonderful people, and that it does not follow the path of drug tourism that we unfortunately experienced on our trip to Colombia (more specifically to the city of Medellín).
+Colombia has suffered and continues to suffer from the stigma of drug addiction and drug trafficking, revived by the hit series Narcos , to the detriment of the country’s diversity, beauty, and charming people.
+In our opinion, in this type of tourism, sensationalism takes precedence over historical memory, and since we promote responsible tourism, our advice is not to contribute to or be complicit in this type of tourism (which is also irresponsible tourism) if possible.
+So we hope your visit to Rabo de Peixe (to São Miguel and the Azores in general) is driven by curiosity and respect for its history, nature, culture, and people.

 Porto Formoso

-Along with the town of Rabo de Peixe, the port is the setting for some of the most important scenes in the series.
-What you may not know is that the famous port in the series Rabo de Peixe is Porto Formoso, also belonging to the municipality of Ribeira Grande, 18 km from Rabo de Peixe.
-It is in this port that part of the population of Rabo de Peixe is seen collecting the packages of cocaine washed up by the tide.
-It is also in this port that we see the arrest of Italian mafia drug trafficker Francesco Bonino; where Eduardo and Rafael set sail in their boat; and where Arruda “kills” Rafael a few meters from the shore in the first season.
+Along with the town of Rabo de Peixe, the port is the setting for some of the most important scenes in the series’ plot .
+What you may not know is that the famous port from the series Rabo de Peixe is Porto Formoso, also part of the municipality of Ribeira Grande, 18 km from Rabo de Peixe.
+It is in this port where we see part of the population of Rabo de Peixe collecting the packages of cocaine washed ashore by the tide.
+It is also in this port where we witness the arrest of Italian mafia drug trafficker Francesco Bonino; where Eduardo and Rafael set out in their boat; and where Arruda “kills” Rafael just a few meters from the shore in the first season.

-The port of Porto Formoso, the central setting of the series.
+The port of Porto Formoso, the series’ central setting.
 (Photo by Randomtrip.
 All rights reserved)

-As a curiosity, it is worth mentioning that it is near this port where some of the only tea plantations in Europe and the last two tea factories in Europe are located: the Chá do Porto Formoso Factory and the more famous Chá Gorreana Factory.
-Visits to the Porto Formoso tea factory are free, and every year in spring there is a reenactment of the traditional tea harvest, complete with traditional costumes.
+As a point of interest, some of Europe’s only tea plantations and the last two tea factories in Europe are located near this port: the Fábrica de Chá do Porto Formoso and the more famous Fábrica de Chá Gorreana.
+Visits to the Porto Formoso tea factory are free, and every spring there is a reenactment of the traditional tea harvest, complete with traditional costumes.

 Tea plantations in Porto Formoso.
 (Photo by Randomtrip.
 All rights reserved)